 As Timberworks buildings will accept any form of external cladding and roof finishes we work with those for whom sustainability and eco friendliness is important to select materials that not only work well with our system, but also add to the sustainable nature of our product.

-Where Timber finishes are specified we will factory install Larch, Cedar or more recently Thermowood (www.thermowood.fi ) onto the panels before delivery.
-Or if specifiers are looking for a rendered brick or stone finish we install Fermacell Power panel in the factory as the backing or carrier board, and the final finish is installed on site.
+Where timber finishes are specified we will factory install Larch, Cedar or Thermowood (www.thermowood.fi ) onto the panels before delivery.
+If specifiers are looking for a rendered brick or stone finish we install Fermacell Power panel in the factory as the backing or carrier board, and the final finish is installed on site.

 Roof finishes are also installed on site and we will engineer the building and roof panels to accept whatever material is specified.
 Where sustainability is important we have used materials such as Corus Colourcoat roof finishes made from recycled steel, Eco-Slates which are made from recycled rubber and car tyres and Sedum and other “living” roofs.